 This work includes:

-Thus, the monitor is evaluated for both general purpose use, and in the context of high end imaging work.
-I also make sure I put these screens in front of customers for feedback (especially those with a video background as I am not experienced in professional video work).
+Thus, the monitor is evaluated for both general purpose use, and in the context of high end fine art imaging work.
+I also make sure I put these screens in front of customers for real world feedback.

 I am much more interested in practical results than in taking minute measurements of things that probably don't actually affect most people's work in actual practise.
-But I do have a very well trained eye, having used a very wide selection of the world's finest monitors for over 15 years of professional, high end colour work.
-Put simply, if I can do my day to day work on a monitor without hindrance, then the monitor will work well for almost any enthusiast image maker.
+But I do have a very well trained and picky eye, having used a very wide selection of the world's finest monitors for over 15 years of professional colour work.
+Put simply, if *I* can do my day to day work on a monitor without hindrance, then the monitor will work well for almost any professional or enthusiast image maker.